icub-tech-iit/documentation/docs/icub_robot_calibration/icub3-stator-rotor-autocalibration.md

 This page shows how to run the autocalibration procedure of the rotor/stator alignement on iCub 3.

 ## Prepare the `XML` files
-In order to get the values to put in the `XML` files we need to modify the file enabling the autocalibration.
+In order to get the values to put in the `XML` files, we need to modify the file enabling the autocalibration.

-The files are located in this [folder](https://github.com/robotology/robots-configuration/tree/master/iCubGenova09/hardware/mechanicals)
+The files are located in [`robots-configuration/iCubGenova09/hardware/mechanicals`](https://github.com/robotology/robots-configuration/tree/master/iCubGenova09/hardware/mechanicals).

-Accordingly to the joint you have to calibrate, select the corrsponding file and set `AutoCalibration` param to 1 and `RotorIndexOffset` to 0
+Accordingly to the joint you have to calibrate, select the corresponding file and set `AutoCalibration` param to 1 and `RotorIndexOffset` to 0:

 ```xml
  <group name="2FOC">